friflo/fliox-docs/api/Friflo/Json/Fliox/Hub/Client/CommandTask/methods/ReadResult.md

 **Namespace:** [Friflo.Json.Fliox.Hub.Client](../../index.md)
 **Assembly:** Friflo.Json.Fliox.Hub

 Return a type safe result of a command.
-The result is null if the command doesnt return a result.
+The result is null if the command doesn't return a result.
 Throws JsonReaderException if read fails.

 ```csharp
 public T ReadResult<T>();